π² Buying a Bike Through Your Limited Company: What You Need to Know

 β Final Thoughts for Company Owners

-For directors, Option 3 is usually the simplest route β as long as you also offer Option 4 to all employees.
+For directors, Option 3 is usually the simplest route β as long as a bike is made available to all other employees (usually via Option 4).

 Cycle to Work (Option 4) offers significant savings to employees, but requires more admin and upfront business funding.